Pineapple Primary: Deneen and Swanson bombings

 On the night of March 26, a bomb went off at Senator Deneen's residence at 457 W. 61st Place, damaging the front porch and breaking windows in the Deneen house and elsewhere in the vicinity.
 Deneen was not home at the time of the blast, having departed for Washington, D.C. by train earlier in the day after attending Esposito's funeral.
 Deneen and Esposito were political allies despite Deneen's reputation as a political reformer and Esposito's ties to organized crime.
 Almost at the same time as the Deneen house was bombed, a bomb was thrown at the residence of State's Attorney candidate Swanson, a Deneen ally, at 7217 Crandon Ave.
 The bomb caused severe damage but narrowly missed Swanson.

 In the aftermath of the bombing, Senator Deneen stated from Washington that the bombings were "the work of organized and protected [criminals] ... in their desperate effort to retain political control."
 State's Attorney Crowe responded that he was satisfied that the "bombings were done by Deneen forces, and done mainly to discredit Mayor Thompson and myself."

 Granady murder

 On the day of the primary, Octavius C. Granady, a candidate for committeeman in the 20th ward, was chased in his car and killed.
+He was an Afro Caribbean attorney from St. Thomas, United States Virgin Islands who was running on a reform platform.